zell92/VagrantASS/README.md

 Vagrant project with Tomee and PostgreSQL.
 This is an application to manage a car shop.
 You can insert cars, and carmaker and analyze all your product.
-We work with two virtual machine, one for web server and a second for database server.
+We work with two virtual machines, one for web server and a second for database server.

 HOW TO INSTALL